SmylerMC/litemapy/README.md

 ## Dependencies
 The only direct dependency is [nbtlib](https://github.com/vberlier/nbtlib), which is available on pypi and should be installed automatically when using pip.

-However, if you wish to play around with the code, please not that the test suite compares Litemapy's behavior with Litematica's to make sure it matches, and therefore needs [GitPython](https://github.com/gitpython-developers/GitPython) to clone Litematica's repo, a valid JDK installation to compile litematica, and [Py4J](https://www.py4j.org/index.html) to create a gateway between the JVM and Python.
-The tests perfmorming this comparison should only run on POSIX systems
+However, if you wish to play around with the code, please not that the test suite compares Litemapy's behavior with Litematica's to make sure it matches, and therefore needs a valid JDK installation and [Py4J](https://www.py4j.org/index.html).
+Tose specific tests have only been tested on POSIX systems.